zDevelopers/ImageOnMap/README.md

 - Your image will be centered.
 - You can put your map in an item frame.

-This plugin is a free software lisensed under the GNU General Public License (version 3 or above).
-The source code is published on GitHub.
+This plugin is a free software licenced under the GNU General Public License (version 3 or above).
 You can also get unstable development builds here.

 ## Quick guide